Research and Evaluation for Socially Engaged Museum and Gallery Practice

 - 10 hours of fieldwork (self-directed study visits)

-- Guided independent study and assignment preparation time
+- 204 hours of guided independent study and assignment preparation time